AHartNtkn/AHartNtkn.github.io/_posts/____-__-__-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 langDf = langDf.reset_index()
 ```

-Note that this also gets rid of english as a column, so before running that, I took out the english row for later reference.
+Note that this also gets rid of English as a column, so before running that, I took out the English row for later reference.

 ```python
 english = langDf[langDf['Name'] == "English"].copy()